panoply/esthetic/readme.md

 ### Format

 The format method returns a promise and is export on the default export.
 The function requires a `string` parameter be provided and accepts an optional second `rules` parameter.
-In addition to `prettify.format(source, rules?)` the format method also exposes 2 additional hook methods that will be invoked either before or after beautification.
-The hook methods are triggered synchronously.
+The format method also exposes 2 additional hook methods that will be invoked either before or after beautification and an additional `stats` getter which returns some execution information pertaining to the process.

 ```typescript
 import prettify from "@liquify/prettify";